jmnarloch/hermes-spring-cloud-starter-stream/README.md

 ```

 In this case the topic name will be establish based on the method name, if you want to use specific topic name you can
-do this by specific the value of the `@Output`.
-Finally you can specify the destination property in your configuration
+do this by specific the value of the `@Output` annotation.
+Alternatively you can use the binding properties as showed
-as mentioned previously.
+above.

 ### Binder properties